 A major component of the Madad Consumer Price Index is the Israel real estate market—the CPI includes a housing index and sub-indexes such as tenant-owned housing services and rent.
 Further, the vast majority of mortgages in Israel are linked to the CPI.

-In the case of contracts signed for the purchase of homes in Israel before the end of construction, each installment for payment is linked either to the CPI, the Building Cost Index, or sometimes the shekel-dollar exchange rate fixed on the day of the signing of the contract.
-The Building Cost Index is published by Israel’s Housing and Construction Ministry and Central Bureau of Statistics and is indexed in a similar way to the CPI.
+In the case of contracts signed for the purchase of homes in Israel before the end of construction, each installment for payment is linked either to the CPI, the Construction Index, or sometimes the shekel-dollar exchange rate fixed on the day of the signing of the contract.
+The Construction Cost Index is published by Israel’s Housing and Construction Ministry and Central Bureau of Statistics and is indexed in a similar way to the CPI.

-In 2015, the CPI changed by an aggregate -1.0 percent (negative inflation), while the Building Index changed by an aggregate 0.9 percent during the same period.
+In 2015, the CPI changed by an aggregate -1.0 percent (negative inflation), while the Building Cost Index changed by an aggregate +0.9 percent during the same period.

-Since inflation levels have become more moderate in the past 15 years and are more similar to those common in Europe and America, the Madad Consumer Price Index is a less critical part of daily life in Israel than in the past.
-The process though towards a stable inflation rate took more than a decade.
+Since inflation levels in Israel became more moderate in the past 20 years and are more similar to those common in Europe and America, the Madad or Consumer Price Index was a less critical part of daily life in Israel than in the past.
+The process to attain a stable inflation rate took more than a decade.
+However, in the last year or so, inflation has been rising as a result of the Covid pandemic and the war in Ukraine, among other factors, which has led to more sensitivity towards the CPI and other index lineages in Israel.